Simple Scatter Graph▲

 "Series 1: X:@xLabel Y:@yLabel Z:@zLabel"

-And finally the data for series one in a ItemModelScatterDataProxy.
-We set the data itself as itemModel for the proxy:
+And finally, add the data for series one in a ItemModelScatterDataProxy.
+Set the data itself as the itemModel for the proxy:

 ItemModelScatterDataProxy {